Henok Goitom

-Henok Goitom ([ˈhěːnɔk]; born 22 September 1984) is a former professional footballer who played as a centre-forward, currently assistant manager of AIK.
+Henok Goitom ([ˈhěːnɔk]; born 22 September 1984) is a former professional footballer who played as a centre-forward, currently manager of Allsvenskan club Degerfors IF.

 He spent most of his 18-year career with AIK (two spells) and in Spain, where he played 215 matches and scored 42 goals across both major levels – 109 games and 14 goals in La Liga.
 He also competed professionally in Italy and the United States.

 Born in Sweden, Goitom represented Eritrea as a senior after having appeared for Sweden at youth level.
 He made his debut for the former in 2015, earning four caps in four years and scoring once.

 Early life

 Goitom was born in Solna, Stockholm, and raised in the nearby Husby district.
 His parents were born in Eritrea.

 Club career

 Udinese

 Goitom moved to Italy in 2004 to join Udinese Calcio, rarely being an option during his short stay.
-However, in his sole Serie A appearance, on 19 February 2005, he only needed seven minutes as a late substitute to score the 90th minute 1–1 equaliser against Inter Milan.
+However, in his sole Serie A appearance, on 19 February 2005, he only needed seven minutes as a late substitute to score the 90th-minute 1–1 equaliser against Inter Milan.

 Subsequently, Goitom served a two-year loan in the Spanish Segunda División with Ciudad de Murcia.
-He netted 15 league goals during his second season.
+He netted 15 league goals in his second season.